Patrick Fiori: Eurovision Song Contest 1993

 In 1993, as he became well-known with the public, at 23, the songwriters François Valéry and Marie-France Brière (director of variety and entertainment at France 2) suggested that he represent France in the 1993 Eurovision Song Contest with the song "Mama Corsica" composed by Valéry, a bilingual song mainly in French language but with some additional Corsican language lyrics.
 The song delivered the first rare occasion in which Corsican language was heard at the Eurovision Song Contest.
 The next appearance of Corsican was after 18 years with France's entry in Eurovision Song Contest 2011 with Amaury Vassili's song "Sognu" which was completely in Corsican.

 On 15 May 1993, Fiori performed "Mama Corsica" representing France in the Contest held that year in Green Glens Arena in Millstreet, Ireland.
 He was accompanied by an orchestre led by Christian Cravero.
-The accompaniment also included two banjo players and two vocalists who joined him on stage throughout the song.
+The accompaniment also included two [mandolin] players and two vocalists who joined him on stage throughout the song.
 Fiori finished fourth with a total of 121 points in between 25 nations competing.
 The song obtained the coveted "douze points" (12 points) from jury in Denmark and Portugal.

-Debut albums and Notre-Dame de Paris (1994-2000)
+Debut albums and Notre-Dame de Paris (1994–2000)

-In 1994, Fiori released his debut album entitled Puisque c'est l'heure.
+In 1994, Fiori released his debut album titled Puisque c'est l'heure.

 In 1995 he released the self-financed Cœur à l'envers.
 He also appeared in a number of variety shows notably La Chance aux chansons hosted by Pascal Sevran interpreting on an occasion "Ma vie" an original song by Alain Barrière in his presence.

 After a suggestion by Eddy Marnay, he auditioned for the musical Notre Dame de Paris with shows in Palais des Congrès de Paris.
 Convinced by his talent Luc Plamondon offered him the role of Phoebus both onstage and in the recording studio for Notre-Dame de Paris.
 With Daniel Lavoie and Garou, he recorded the song "Belle" for the show.
 The greatly loved song was released as a single reaching number 1 on the French Singles Chart and the Wallon French Belgian Charts.
 The song won "Best French Song of the Year" and the staging of Notre-Dame de Paris "Best French Show of the Year" during Victoires de la Musique in 1999.

 Also in 1998, Patrick signed a contract with Sony and recorded his third album Prends Moi.
 He sang in the French soundtrack for Mulan singing in the role of Shang and in French version of The Prince of Egypt (in French Le Prince d'Égypte) with songs in the role of Ramesses II.

 In 1999, he took part in Les Enfoirés participating for many years with them.

 In 2000, he decided to leave Notre-Dame de Paris to concentrate on his fourth album Chrysalide.
 The album contains a collaboration with Calogero in "Que tu reviennes".
 The same year, he appeared for the first time in the coveted Paris Olympia.
 He also wrote "Si je m'en sors" for Julie Zenatti.